-The Newseum is located between the White House and the U.S. Capitol and adjacent to the Smithsonian museums on the National Mall.
-The closest Metro station is Archives.
+NW in Washington, D.C. and is sandwiched between the White House and the U.S. Capitol.
+It is also adjacent to the Smithsonian museums on the National Mall.

 Newseum Galleries and Exhibits